-Feeding bans do not work, punish both the cats and the compassionate people who care for them, and are not supported by science.
-To cut off food from cats who are used to receiving regular meals is cruel in itself-but does not mean the cats will simply go away.
-Cats are territorial, bonded to their surroundings, and will not disappear simply because caring individuals can no longer legally feed them.
+Feeding bans do not work and punish both the cats and the compassionate people who care for them.
+Cats are territorial, bonded to their outdoor homes, and will not disappear simply because caring individuals can no longer legally feed them.
 Instead, these cats will roam further to find other food sources that are a byproduct of human habitation and activity.
 As a result, cats will become more visible in the community, which can lead to increased calls to animal control.